 A one-dimensional holomorphic submanifold of \mathcal{M} which only has transversal intersections with the leaves of \mathcal{L} is called a transversal to \mathcal{L} .
-Given two transversals X and Y within one flow box \mathcal{W} , we have a partially defined local holonomy map $H: X \to Y$, H(p) = q iff p and q belong to the same local leaf in \mathcal{W} .
-This definition can be extended to local transversals X and Y through two points p and q on the same leaf connected by some path γ .
-To this end, cover the path with finitely many flow boxes \mathcal{W}i and and define the local holonomy $H: X \to Y$ as the composition of local holonomies within the \mathcal{W}i .
+Given two transversals X and Y within one flow box W, we have a partially defined local holonomy map $H: X \to Y$, H(p) = q iff p and q belong to the same local leaf in W. This definition can be extended to local transversals X and Y through two points p and q on the same leaf connected by some path γ .
+To this end, cover the path with finitely many flow boxes W_i and and define the local holonomy $H: X \to Y$ as the composition of local holonomies within the W_i .

 A map $H: X \to Y$ is called locally qc at $p \in X$ if it admits a qc extension to some neighborhood of p.
 We say that a lamination \mathcal{L} is transversally quasiconformal if the holonomy between any two transversals is locally qc.
-The λ -lemma implies (see e.g., [L5, Appendix 2]):
+The λ -lemma implies (see e.g., [L6, Appendix 2]):

 Corollary 2.6 (Transverse qc structure).
-Any holomorphic lamination is transversally quasiconformal.
+Any codimension-one holomorphic lamination is transversally quasiconformal.